MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/recommended-settings-for-eop-and-office365.md

 In PowerShell, you use the [New-SafeLinksPolicy](/powershell/module/exchange/new-safelinkspolicy) and [Set-SafeLinksPolicy](/powershell/module/exchange/set-safelinkspolicy) cmdlets for these settings.

 > [!NOTE]
-> As described earlier, there is no default Safe Links policy, but Safe Links protection is assigned to all recipients by the [**Built-in protection** preset security policy](preset-security-policies.md).
+> As described earlier, there's no default Safe Links policy, but Safe Links protection is assigned to all recipients by the [**Built-in protection** preset security policy](preset-security-policies.md).
 >
 > The **Default in custom** column refers to the default values in new Safe Links policies that you create.
 The remaining columns indicate (unless otherwise noted) the values that are configured in the corresponding preset security policies.